 The second wave of COVID-19 has hit India quite strongly and unfortunately, most of us have experienced a lot of personal pain and helplessness.
 While we feel powerless on several issues, I have decided to focus on things that are under our control and give us hope to fight this pandemic.
 Over the coming days, I will use Nutranourish to provide some of the tools everyone can use to make their immune system more robust.

-Science shows that nutrition and lifestyle plays a critical role to support the immune function.
+Science shows that nutrition and lifestyle play a critical role to support immune function.
 Scientific research has now shown that nutritional and/or metabolic stress is a worrisome contributor to a deficient immune system.

 If we as a population are healthier (think: less obesity, type 2 diabetes, cardiovascular disease, cancer, etc.), the evidence supports that we’d be faring much better throughout this pandemic.
-Hence, proper nutrition can help reduce viral infection incidence and severity through reduce inflammation, reduce oxidative stress, increased antioxidant levels and by harmonizing the gut microbiome and our immune system.
+Hence, proper nutrition can help reduce viral infection incidence and severity by reducing inflammation, reducing oxidative stress, increasing antioxidant levels and harmonizing the gut microbiome and our immune system.

 As ascribed to Hippocrates, Let food be thy medicine and medicine be thy food.

 Here are some changes we can make to boost our immune system: